bazel-contrib/rules_bazel_integration_test/README.md

 integration test.
 Bazel version values can be a Bazel semantic version or a reference to a file that contains a Bazel semantic version (e.g., `//:.bazelversion`).
-If you are using [Bazelisk](https://github.com/bazelbuild/bazelisk) to specify the version of Bazel for use in development and CI, then specifying `//:.bazelversion` as one of integration test versions may make sense.
+If you are using [Bazelisk](https://github.com/bazelbuild/bazelisk) to specify the version of Bazel for use in development and CI, then specifying `//:.bazelversion` as one of the integration test versions may make sense.

 Currently, `rules_bazel_integration_test` only supports Bazel semantic versions in the `.bazelversion` file.
 If you are interested in being able to use Bazelisk's `<FORK>/<VERSION>`,